Pest Control Services

 States can name the phases of their licenses and certifications as they wish.
 This can make things difficult to decipher if you’re operating in multiple states.

-Some states require a responsible certified applicator, while others require licensees, certified applicators (CAs), or agents of record.
+Some states require a responsible certified applicator, while others require licenses, certified applicators (CAs), or agents of record.

 In order to properly vet your vendors, you should know the licensing requirements for each state in which you operate.